A simple guide to all Sony Alpha 7 lenses: Which E-mount full-frame FE lens is the best for you?

 E-mount full-frame prime lenses for the Sony Alpha 7 series

-In the following, we present all available prime lenses for full-frame E-mount.
+The following section features the prime lenses available for full-frame E-mount.
 We’ve sorted the lenses in ascending order by focal length.

 Samyang 14 mm, f/2.8